Chamomile roman

 This section has been translated automatically.

-Roman chamomile contains, besides various other sesquiterpene lactones, the important nobilin, flavonoids, the allergen alpha-pinene as well as limonene and bisabolol.
+In addition to various other sesquiterpene lactones, Roman chamomile contains the important nobilin, flavonoids, the allergen alpha-pinene, limonene and bisabolol.

 Undesirable effects